josephshin22/ByteMe/README.md

 3. `npm run dev` should run the frontend on http://localhost:5173/

 ### How to Start the Backend
 1. Clone the repository
-2. Navigate to Main.java (under src)
+2. Navigate to Main.java (under src/main/java)
-3. Run "Main.java"
+4. Run "Main.java"
-4. Interact with the program with its built in menu
+5. Interact with the program with its built in menu:
+   1. Create a new profile
+   2. Login (required before modification)
+   3. Create a new schedule
+   4. Remove a schedule
+   5. View calendar
+   6. Add course to schedule
+   7. Remove course from schedule
+   8. Search for a course
+   9. Print all schedules
+   10. Exit
+6. Selecting each option will have subsequent menu options that will appear